AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 >[!IMPORTANT]
 >
->If your FTP data is delivered to a third-party partner (for example, a consulting firm or analytics vendor), coordinate with them before rotating account secrets.
-The third-party partner will need to update their own tools and scripts with the new account secrets immediately after the new account secrets are provided by Adobe.
+>If your FTP data is delivered to a third-party partner (for example, a consulting firm or Analytics vendor), coordinate with them before rotating account secrets.
+The third-party partner will need to update their own tools and scripts with the new account secrets immediately after the new account secrets are provided by your FTP host provider (either Adobe or another provider).

 ## When rotating account secrets is not necessary